Please be aware that under federal guidelines, financial aid will only pay for courses required for your academic program.

 Your registration balance and bookstore charges will remain on your account until your funds are transmitted.
 Visit our Dates & Deadlines page to review disbursement dates.
 You will receive a refund of any remaining aid for which you are eligible once your charges have been deducted.
 All financial aid funds, except work-study paychecks, are disbursed through BankMobile.
 The date by which you will receive your funds depends on the BankMobile refund option that you select:

 Electronic Deposit To A BankMobile Vibe Account

 Three business days

 Please consult the section below to learn how different types of aid refunds are disbursed.

-Pell Grant funds will automatically be disbursed according to the Financial Aid Disbursement Schedule.
+Pell Grant funds will be disbursed according to the disbursement dates posted on our Dates & Deadlines page.

-State Grant funds will automatically be disbursed according to the Financial Aid Disbursement Schedule.
+State Grant funds will be disbursed according to the disbursement dates posted on our Dates & Deadlines page.

-Direct Loan funds are issued according to the lender’s disbursement schedule sent to the student by the lender in conjunction with the Financial Aid Disbursement Schedule.
+Direct Loan funds are issued according to the lender’s disbursement schedule sent to the student by the lender in conjunction with the disbursement dates posted on our Dates & Deadlines page.
 Please note, if you are a first-time borrower, your loan will be subject to a 30 day hold from the start of classes.